codeface-io/SwiftObserver/readme.md

     eventMessenger.send(.techError)
     ~~~

-    The initializer of `Messenger<Message>` takes an initial `Message` that will be returned by `messenger.update` as long as no message has been sent.
+    The initializer of `Messenger<Message>` takes a `Message` that will be returned by `messenger.latestUpdate` as long as no update (message) has been sent.

-     After at least one message has been sent, `update` will always return the last message, which you can also get via `messenger.lastMessage`.
+     After at least one message has been sent, `latestUpdate` will return the last message, which you can also get via `messenger.latestMessage`.

 * Since the `Messenger<Message>` is just an `Observable`, you can include messengers in combined observations: